Cameron Evans: Waterford loan

 On 21 February 2021, it was announced that Evans had signed for League of Ireland Premier Division side Waterford on a season long loan, ahead of the 2021 season under new manager Kevin Sheedy.
 He made his debut for the club in the opening game of the season on 19 March 2021, as his side lost 1–0 away to newly promoted side Drogheda United.
 On 27 August 2021, Evans scored his first goal in senior football in the Second Round of the FAI Cup in a 4–1 win over non league side Kilnamanagh.
 Evans made a total of 35 appearances in all competitions for the club as they were relegated to the League of Ireland First Division.

 Sligo Rovers

 Evans signed for League of Ireland Premier Division club Sligo Rovers on 10 August 2022.

 Taunton Town

 Evans joined National League South side Taunton Town on a six-month contract on 22 January 2023.

+Newport County

+In July 2024 Evans joined EFL League Two club Newport County on a two year contract.
+He made his debut for Newport on 13 August 2024 in the 4-1 EFL Cup first round defeat to Leyton Orient.
+Evans scored his first goal for Newport on 28 September 2024 in the 2-1 League Two win against Crewe Alexandra.

 International career

-Evans is a Wales under-19 international.
+Evans was a Wales under-19 international.